New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: Several Extensions

-where $f_{k,j}$'s have the same properties as in P6.
+A combination of P5 and P6 can be formulated as follows: where $f_{k,j}$'s have the same properties as in P6.
 The problem models the optimization of MIMO-OFDM systems under imperfect CSI with consideration of fairness.
-By following the derivations in Sections \ref{sect_multiple_level} and \ref{sect_robust_wf}, we have, from the KKT conditions,
+By following the derivations in Sections \ref{sect_multiple_level} and \ref{sect_robust_wf}, we have, from the following KKT conditions, \textbf{Algorithm~\ref{alg-P5}} can be used to find the solution of P6 as well by only replacing the equations in Steps 2 and 6 with (\ref{P7-1})-(\ref{P7-4}).